bytedance/DreamID-V/README.md

 - **Inference Steps**: For simple scenes, you can reduce the sampling steps to **20** to significantly decrease inference time.
   > *Note*: Our internal model based on Seedance1.0 achieves high quality in under 8 steps.
 Feel free to experience it at [CapCut](https://www.capcut.cn/).
 - **Best Quality**: For the highest fidelity results, we recommend using a resolution of **1280x720**.
-- **Known Issue (Pose Detection)**: You may encounter the error `no pose detected in the reference video` due to limitations in the current pose extractor.
-We are actively working on integrating a more robust solution. **Pull Requests are highly welcome!**
+- **Enhanced Pose Detection**: We have resolved the previous pose detection issue by introducing [**DreamID-V-Wan-1.3B-DWPose**](https://github.com/bytedance/DreamID-V/tree/main?tab=readme-ov-file#dreamid-v-wan-13b-dwpose).
+This significantly improves stability and robustness in pose extraction.

 ## ⚡️ Quickstart